 OGS's letter to the City of Toronto contains photos of genealogical information contained on the site of Fegan Home.

 Library and Archives Canada (LAC) took possession of the 1921 Canada Census from Statistics Canada 92 years following its compilation on June 1, 1921 as per the The Statistics Act.
-On its own blog dated June 4, 2013, LAC stated its intention to index the data "so it can be mined for historical and genealogical research as soon as possible."
-As of June 18, 2013, there has been neither release of information about this index, nor further comment on release of the digitized census images to the public.
+As of June 18, 2013, there had been neither release of information about the planned index, nor further comment on release of the digitized census images to the public.

 Library and Archives Canada (LAC)